-Enough said about Apple’s innovation, let’s move onto their marketing.
+Enough said about Apple’s innovation, let’s move on to their marketing.
 One thing that I respect about Apple’s marketing is that it typically focuses on the beauty and elegance of their devices or the potential that people are tapping into with them.
-There’s no doubt that focusing on beauty helped… walk through an electronics store nowadays and every phone, tablet, or laptop you see is practically a replica of Apple devices.
+There’s no doubt that focusing on beauty helped… walk through an electronics store nowadays and every phone, tablet, or laptop you see is practically a replica of an Apple device.
 People are proud of the tools they use, and pulling an ultralight, thin, aluminum, unibody laptop from your bag with a retina display always feels good.

-Here’s a great example where they show off the iPad Pro:
+Here’s a great example where they show off the iPad Air:

 The potential in their commercials is always what gets me.
-Whether it’s just dancing to music from the original iPod commercials, or their Behind the Mac commercial that spotlights some of the most talented people on the planet, Apple taps into your emotions.
+Whether it’s just dancing to music from the original iPod commercials or their launch commercials that spotlight some of the most talented people on the planet, Apple taps into your emotions.

 - Use Product Placement – Once an influencer shares your product and shows their followers how beneficial it is, the seed is planted and leads are made.

-- Leverage Reviews – Apple has done well getting reviews from its customers.
+- Leverage Reviews – Apple is fantastic at acquiring reviews from its customers and fans.